-For many residents, it is their first time entering a factory; for some, it is also their first time working with clay or metal.
+For many Arts/Industry residents, it is their first time entering a factory; for some, it is also their first time working with clay or metal.
 Kohler Co. associates such as “Brass” Bob Halfmann have had an undeniable impact on the ultimate success of uncountable residents in the factory’s Pottery and Foundry over the years.

 In a time of divisive public discourse and social polarization, On Being Here (and There) highlights the roles cultural organizations and artists perform as citizen, custodian, neighbor, and friend.
-The works presented in this series of exhibitions reveal ways our communities are enhanced and shape by a diverse spectrum of artistic practices and engagement.
+The works presented in this series of exhibitions reveal ways our communities are enhanced and shaped by a diverse spectrum of artistic practices and engagement.

 On Being Here (and There) is anchored by a group exhibition titled Between You and Me, which brings together contemporary artists whose practices are intentional acts of care for their neighbors or broader communities.

-These exhibitions are supplemented by The Projector Room, a gallery newly dedicated to the showing of film and video artworks that expand on themes pertinent to the Arts Center’s mission, collection and programming.
+These exhibitions are supplemented by The Projector Room, a gallery newly dedicated to showing film and video artworks that expand on themes pertinent to the Arts Center’s mission, collection and programming.
 Three films—Who Is Bozo Texino?, Inscriptions of an Immense Theater, and EDM House—broadly examine belonging, questioning some of the invisible structures that help create, define, and destroy our sense of self in relation to the world around us.

 This exhibition is supported by the Kohler Trust for Arts and Education, Kohler Foundation, Inc., the Frederic Cornell Kohler Charitable Trust, and the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.